omaranwar85/2023-01-data-science-exercise/README.md

 Here is an example of hspec features (hspec_0 to hspec_99) for the 6th month when projected on a 2-D space.
 ![Alt](Figure_9.png)

-Second figure for each feature generates two interactive surface subplots of entire sub-feature space.
+Second figure for each feature generates two interactive surface subplots of all the sub-features (0 to 99) for a feature.
 This allows the user to observe the variation across days as well as across sub-features.
 The first subplot directly uses the data from csv files without any modifications, whereas the second subplot uses a 2-D averaging filter for smoothing the surface by reducing the high frequency noise.
 The default dimensions for the filter are 5x5, but the user can specify any desired dimension between 3 and 21.
-The example below uses a bigger filter of 11x11, for the visualisations of data for 6th month.
+The example below uses a bigger filter of 21x21, for the visualisations of data for 6th month.
 ```
 visulize_data(months = [6],filter_size=21)
 ```